 Keep scrolling to look into the top 10 ranked colleges and universities in the Great Plains region for Criminal Justice & Corrections majors.
 Our ranking methodology takes into account elements such as overall quality, program accreditation, average earnings of graduates, and more.

-Every student pursuing a degree in Criminal Justice & Corrections has to take a look at Saint Louis University - Main Campus.
+It's difficult to beat Saint Louis University if you want to study Criminal Justice & Corrections.
 The location in a main city is great for scholars seeking ample choices for networking, excitement, and exploration.

 Simpson College is among your best bets if you're planning on studying Criminal Justice & Corrections.
 Graduates of the criminal justice program make about $36,988 for their early career and $59,695 in their mid career.
 Students who enjoy a more slow-paced life will appreciate Simpson College's location in the small town of Indianola, Iowa.